gidra5/uni/README.md

 # Uni - make everything possible the best way possible
 A general-purpose multi-paradigm language, that aims to provide scripting-like syntax, versatile std library and typing capabilities, great tooling, cross-platforming, interop with other languages, a native performance of compiled languages.

 While there are many great programming languages out in the wild, all of them feel like there is something missing, but otherwise best in class.
-Maybe its type system, maybe its pattern matching, or first class functions, etc. The goal of this project is to combine ideas from popular languages, ideas from papers on programming, that are either implemented exclusively by maths people for maths people, or just not supported by most mainstream languages
+Maybe its type system, pattern matching, or first class functions, etc., that are out of place or just unavailable.
+The goal of this project is to combine ideas from popular languages and ideas from papers on programming, that are either implemented exclusively by maths people for maths people, or just not supported by most mainstream languages

 ## Main principles
 * Everything is an expression.
-* First class types (dependent types) - a type can be used as a value
+* First class types (dependent types) - a type is a value
 * Customizable - write your own DSL with custom operators or inject custom behavior into language constructs
 * Small enough core, so that it can be implemented in multiple languages easily
-* Support for multiple types of environments such as virtual machine, compiled binary, interpreter, repl
+* Support for multiple types of environments such as virtual machine, binary, interpreter, repl
 * Zero annotation precise type inference
 * Minimal runtime for compiled output (aka "Zero-cost abstractions")
 * Concise, yet granular, APIs
-* "Revealing complexity" language design - does not overload with syntax
+* "Revealing complexity" language design - does not overload with syntax, if it is not needed for the problem at hand
+* Concurrency without stupid restrictions

 ## Quick Start
 To install and run do the following: